raisely/parkes-controller/README.md

 ### Name `String`

-The resource name for the controller
+The name of the model for the controller to create an API for

 ### Options `Object`

-Is an object with the following keys:
+Is an object with options for ParkesController which is also passed to RestHandler

 Option             | Default    | Description
 ------------------ | ---------- | ---------------------------------------------------------------------------------------------------
-models             | (required) | Object containing all of your sequelize models (they should have singular names, ie User not Users) authorize          | undefined  | A hook to authorize api calls resourceIdColumn   | 'uuid'     | Name of the column to be used for a resource id by the api authorizationScope | undefined  | Callback function for binding dynamic model associations by the `ctx.state.user` value
+authorize          | undefined  | A hook to authorize api calls.
+The controller will throw if this is not set, set it to false if you don't want any authorization. authorizationScope | undefined  | Callback function for binding dynamic model associations by the `ctx.state.user` value models             | (required) | Object containing all of your sequelize models (they should have singular names, ie User not Users) resourceIdColumn   | 'uuid'     | Name of the column to be used for a resource id by the api include            | []         | Default includes to be used with find or findAll (can be overridden per call) filterAttributes   | []         | An array of attribute names that can be specified in the HTTP query that will cause a corresponding where clause in the sequelize query scopeModels        | []         | The presence of these keys in the query or params will filter findAll queries by joining on that model. eg You could specify ['user'] when defining the posts controller to allow API calls to request all posts by a specific user either via /users/:user/posts or /posts?user=:user search             | ['name']   | Array of fields to compare ?q= text against restricted         | ['id', 'uuid', 'password', 'permission', 'internal', 'privateKey', 'publicKey', 'userId', 'organisationId'] | Array of fields that may not be changed by create/update requests allowed            | []         | Allow one of the default restricted fields without redefining the rest defaultPageLength  | 100        | Default limit for pagination

 ## Hooks

 As shown in the above example, Parkes Controller allows you to bind events to before and after a primary database action occors within a request.
 This allows you to modify the requests before a response is generated.

-### Parameters
+### Hook Parameters

 `ctx` represents a Koa context object, while the second paramater represents a single Sequelize model or collection of models (unless otherwise stated).